 If you’re having trouble starting your own microgreen garden, then Hamama microgreen trays are a great option.
 They come with a “seed quilt” pre-packed with the green variety of your choice and you simply add water to the tray.
 Then sit back and watch your greens grow.
 You can learn more about Hamama and purchase a kit here, you can also find it on Amazon.

 The most common problem faced by microgreen growers is fungus.
 Spraying water excessively onto the growing surface can encourage mold growth, which will ruin a crop.
 For this reason, some growers prefer bottom watering– using a growing tray with drainage holes and letting water infiltrate up from a solid tray below that has been filled with water.

 Washing microgreens shortens their already brief shelf life, so the best policy is to cut only what you need and cut high enough above the soil line that no rinsing is required.
-This is one of the most beautiful things about growing microgreens at home– never having to worry about what nasty chemicals or fertilizers have been applied to your food.
+This is one of the most beautiful things about producing your own microgreens at home– never having to worry about what nasty chemicals or fertilizers have been applied to your food.

 When microgreens need to be stored, the best technique treats them like cut flowers.
 Place the cut ends of the stems into a shallow container of water and place it in the fridge for later.
 Microgreens stored in this way can last up to a week.